HeddyM/SQL-Project-1/starting_with_questions.md

 Tel Aviv-Yafo - YouTube Hard Cover Journal
 Toronto - Android Stretch Fit Hat Black

-Note: Houston appeared on this list and not of the product category list because it was one of the items where the product category was not provided.
+Note: Houston appeared on this list and not on the product category list in the previous question because it was one of the items where the product category was not provided.

 Note: Again to make the reults more manageable I limited the result to products with sales of 5 or more units (many countries had a list of products where only 1 unit was ordered)

 **Question 5: Can we summarize the impact of revenue generated from each city/country?**